DanielJonesEB/engineerbetter.com/_posts/2016-05-05-bosh-concourse.markdown

 - Prepare the AWS environment
 - Deploy a new BOSH Director using bosh-init
-- Login to the Director and set up cloud-config.
+- Log in to the Director and set up cloud-config.

 In Part 2 we will: